COVID-19 PREGNANCY INFORMATION

-The situation with Coronavirus (Covid-19) is changing rapidly.
-There is little historical knowledge regarding this virus and how it affects pregnant women and their babies.
-This is the most current advice (as of 20th March 2020) about what you need to know if you are pregnant.
-The information may change rapidly and I will endeavour to keep this page updated.
-I will be using information from reputable and credible sources including The Royal Australian & NZ College of Obstetricians & Gynaecologists (RANZCOG) and the Royal College of Obstetricians & Gynaecologists (RCOG).
+This is the most current advice (as of 6th March 2022) about what you need to know if you are pregnant.
+I will endeavour to keep this page relevant but the links to other sites are generally the most up to date.
+I will be using information from reputable and credible sources including The Royal Australian & NZ College of Obstetricians & Gynaecologists (RANZCOG), ATAGI, TGA, etc.

 DO NOT attend your antenatal visit if you are unwell.
 Ring to let us know and to check if there is anything important related to the pregnancy that needs to be done.
 Ring your GP for advice.

 maintain strict hand hygiene and avoid touching your face

 practice 'social distancing' i.e. avoid public gatherings including gender reveal parties and baby showers